You and I have one common goal.

 - Testing different copy

-- Adding new widgets here and there
+- Adding new tools here and there

-But is this really what CRO is?
+Is that what CRO is?

 Last night, I revisited one of the greatest and the most complex movies of all time – Inception.